CarmineOptions/konoha/docs/vesting.md

 - increments_count: The number of vesting increments.
 - total_amount: The total amount of tokens to be vested.
 - grantee: The address of the grantee.

+#### Cliff Period

+A cliff period is the initial period in a vesting schedule during which no tokens are vested.
+Tokens start to vest only after the cliff period ends.
+This is useful for ensuring that the grantee remains with the project for a minimum period before receiving any tokens.

+##### How Cliff Works
+When using the add_linear_vesting_schedule method, you can set the cliff period by adjusting the first_vest parameter.
+The first_vest timestamp should be set to a date in the future, representing the end of the cliff period.

+* For example, if the current date is January 1, 2024, and you want a 6-month cliff period, the first_vest timestamp should be set to July 1, 2024.
+Tokens will start vesting only after this date.

 ## Customization